 Expectations of LEAD Fellows:

-- Able to make a 2 year commitment to participating in the LEAD Fellows program
+- Able to make a 2-4 year commitment to the LEAD program.

-- Work 8-18 hours/week with a community partner (totaling ~140 hours a semester)
+- Work 8-20 hours per week with a community partner or a community-focused program (totaling ~140 hours a semester).

-- Be an active participant and community builder
+- Be an active participant in and contributor to the cohort.